SpaceX IPO

 Mirror Review

-Elon Musk, CEO of SpaceX, is preparing to take the company public in 2026.
+Elon Musk, CEO of SpaceX, is taking the company public in 2026.

 But what took Elon Musk so long to reach the decision to make SpaceX public?

-Below is the historical context and current situation of the SpaceX IPO to help you understand this.
+Below is the historical context and current situation behind the SpaceX IPO to help you understand the decision.

 Why SpaceX Stayed Private for So Long